newsuk/times-components/packages/button/README.md

 # Button

 A simple component that defaults to a common Times-style cross-platform button.
 The button has a default style, as per the showcase, but can also be styled by the consumer:

 ```
 const buttonStyle = {
   button: {
-    // button style here
+    // button styles here
   },
   text: {
     // text styles here